• Skip to primary navigation

 Step by step photos and instructions

-Cut the eggplant (aubergine) into ½ inch sized cubes there's no need to salt or peel it.
+Cut the eggplant (aubergine) into 1/2 inch sized cubes there’s no need to salt or peel it.

-Add 2 tablespoon of olive oil to a large skillet or frying pan on a medium heat.
+Add 2 tbsp of olive oil to a large skillet or frying pan on a medium heat.
 Once hot add the eggplant and fry until golden and cooked through (5-8 minutes).
 Remove from the pan and set aside to drain on kitchen paper and sprinkle with a little salt (photos 1-3).

 Step by step photos showing you how to fry eggplant